Bogdan Vătăjelu: Sparta Prague

 On 27 December 2016, Vătăjelu signed a 3 1/2-year contract with Czech club Sparta Prague for an undisclosed transfer fee, rumoured to be around €1.4 million.

 Return to Universitatea Craiova

 On 26 June 2019, Vătăjelu rejoined Universitatea Craiova by signing a four-year contract.

 Universitatea Cluj

-On 24 June 2023, Universitatea Cluj announced the signing of Vătăjelu.
+On 24 June 2023, Universitatea Cluj announced the signing of Bogdan Vătăjelu as a free agent, following his departure from CS Universitatea Craiova.

+During the 2023–24 season, Vătăjelu made several appearances for the club.
+In February 2024, his contract with Universitatea Cluj was terminated by mutual consent.

+FC Aktobe

+Shortly after leaving the club, he signed with FC Aktobe in Kazakhstan, marking his first experience playing outside Romania.

+His contract with Aktobe expired at the end of 2025, and the club confirmed that he would not continue with the team for the 2026 season.

 International career

 Between 2011 and 2012, he played for Romania under-19 team on four occasions.
 On 25 May 2014, while still in the second division, he was called to the senior national team for the friendlies against Algeria and Albania.